A wood-burning stove provides an effective heat source for a home, cabin, or even a tent. It also creates a rustic feel and a warm, cozy ambience.

 - BEST OUTDOOR: Guide Gear Outdoor Wood Stove

-What to Consider When Buying the Best Wood Stove
+What to Consider When Choosing the Best Wood Stove

 Understanding the two types of wood stoves, the materials used to make them, and their heating capacity are all vital when shopping for one of these appliances.
 Ahead, learn more about these and other important attributes of the best wood stoves.